sillydeveloper/resume/src/andrew_ettinger_resume.md

 * Field service automation and CRM
 * Social engagement software for brands, events, and sports teams

+In addition I have extensive Java experience at University.

 * * *

 ### Details